 Born in Milwaukee, Arleen Peltz has lived and worked in Maryland and California before deciding to return home, to Milwaukee.
 In 1972 she met and married Walter Peltz, who was a Holocaust survivor, and her life changed forever.
 At the time, Walter was in the scrap iron and metal business.
 Shortly after their marriage, he asked her to leave her job and run the office of his business that was rapidly growing.
 Working side by side, 6 days a week left very little time for volunteering.
 Walter was busy speaking in schools throughout the state of Wisconsin.
 Arleen was keeping very busy being a wife, mother, and business partner, although for 18 years she chaired a scholarship program sponsored by a women’s veteran group.

 After Walter passed away in 2003, the Nathan and Esther Pelz Holocaust Education Resource Center asked if Arleen would carry on her husband’s legacy and speak of his survival before, during, and after the Holocaust.
-She has been the Chair of the Speakers Bureau for 12 years and presently Chair’s HERC’s Board of Directors.
+She has been the Chair of the Speakers Bureau for 12 years and is a past Chair of HERC’s Board of Directors.
 Arleen also sits on several Boards at the Ovation Jewish Home & Care Center in Milwaukee, of which she has chaired both its Board and Foundation.
 Arleen is the President of RUACH, a Board member of the Chudnow Museum of Yesteryear and the Advisory Board of the Lux Center for Catholic-Jewish Studies at the Sacred Heart Seminary & School of Theology.

 Walter Peltz z”l was born and raised in Warsaw, the capitol of Poland.
 When World War II began in 1939, Walter was drafted to the Polish Army to defend the city of Warsaw.
 His father was shot as an innocent bystander; his mother and two of his three sisters died of starvation.
 Walter’s only brother and remaining sister were killed when they stood up to the Nazi army as part of the “Warsaw Ghetto Uprising.”
 Everyone he loved perished during the war.